alexgeraldo/aw-project/front-end/micro-frontends/catalog.md

 We decided based on the listed drivers to aggregate all the views, components and services related to product catalog and supermarkets under a single "Catalog Micro-Frontend".
 This way there will be a team dedicated to support and develop the features related with this frontend and this will promote specially flexibility, maintainability and reusability.
 This micro-frontend  can be reused in future projects (related to other types of products, not meat) or can be sold as a standalone solution for third-parties.

-## More Information

-[More information paragraph if needed to say anythinh else.]

 ### Views, Components, FE Services